ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 {{site.data.keyword.powerSysFull}} are a form of infrastructure as a service (IaaS).
 With the {{site.data.keyword.powerSys_notm}} service, you can quickly create and deploy one or multiple virtual servers that are running either the AIX or IBM i operating systems in a public cloud.
 After you provision the virtual server in the cloud, it is your responsibility to make sure that the AIX or IBM i operating system is secure.

-Current AIX and IBM i clients can use {{site.data.keyword.powerSysFull}} for a number of workload scenarios, including disaster recovery, development environments, and partial IT infrastructure moves. {{site.data.keyword.powerSysFull}} clients can not only stay competitive with the scaling of their infrastructure, but also stay flexible with the management and capacity of their workloads both on- and off-premise.
-And since the infrastructure layer is identical, system administrators who run on-premise AIX and IBM i systems today can use their same tools, workflows, and enhancements in the cloud.
+Current AIX and IBM i clients can use {{site.data.keyword.powerSysFull}} for a number of workload scenarios, including disaster recovery, development environments, and partial IT infrastructure moves. {{site.data.keyword.powerSysFull}} clients can stay competitive with the scaling of their infrastructure and remain flexible with their workload management and capacity both on- and off-premise.
+And since the infrastructure layer is identical, system administrators who run on-premises AIX and IBM i systems today can use their same tools, workflows, and enhancements in the cloud.

 ## Key features
 {: #apvs-key-features}